 Other keepers feel sand is the best since that is what is found in the bearded dragon’s natural habitat – remember, bearded dragons are native to deserts, scrublands, and dry forests.

 Also, sand is the most common substrate of choice when it comes to keeping bearded dragons as pets.
 If you decide to use sand, ensure that it is free of pesticides, fertilizer, and parasites.
-I recommend playground sand, specifically Pure Organic Play Sand.
+I recommend playground sand.
 It is refined, washed and grated.

 When using sand as bedding, do not place the lizard’s food on the sand.
 Place the reptile’s food on a large flat surface such as a shallow bowl.
 That way the lizard doesn’t accidentally ingest the sand.